 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the chickpeas and lima beans, this still looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the chickpeas and chickpea flour, this still looks like the profile of a kibble containing a significant amount of meat.